DarinJoshua-dev/Quizzler-App/README.md

 # Quizzler APP

-## Create an application by reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.
+## Create an application by reviewing Stateful and Stateless Widgets as well as learning about the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects using Flutter and Dart.

 ## What I created